Screenplay

 This project, so far titled Screenplay, explores different philosophical perspectives on capturing and presenting virtual spaces of video games in form of screenshots.

-I am primarily interested in the handling with popular culture as a photographic subject, the parallels of screenshots in video games to the photography in reality, the establishment of the screenshot as an independent art form, the comparison of screenshots made within a computer system and photographs in the form of reproductions of the monitor, as well as the transcription of virtual spaces into reality.
+I am primarily interested in the handling with popular culture as a photographic subject, the parallels of screenshots made from video games to the photography in reality, the establishment of the screenshot as an independent art form, the comparison of screenshots made within a computer system and photographs in the form of reproductions of the monitor, as well as the final transcription of virtual spaces into reality.

 This page is meant to serve as a first introduction to my project.
 Currently I am working on a large paper dealing with the representation of photography within video games, in-game-photography and artists worth mentioning.
 In addition, my exploration of this topic involves an extended philosophical reflection on various viewpoints of photography in virtual spaces.